lep13/Servo-Actuated-3-DOF-Mini-Stewart-Platform/README.md

 The implementation of the mini-Stewart platform involved constructing the platform using off-the-shelf components and programming the Arduino MKRZero microcontroller to manage the platform's movements and respond to input from the push buttons.
 The control algorithm was developed to provide precise and accurate control of the servo motors, enabling the platform to move in response to user input.

-###    2.2.1 Circuit Model
+####    2.2.1 Circuit Model
  ![image](https://user-images.githubusercontent.com/126688687/236432032-93d85847-1d78-4a32-a1b9-fc72227158df.png)
                          *Fig2.2.5 Circuit model*

-###    2.2.1 Testing and Validation
+####    2.2.2 Testing and Validation

-    To validate the proposed solution, the mini-Stewart platform was tested to ensure that it operated as intended and met the project objectives.
-Testing focused on the platform's movement, accuracy, and response to user input.
-The results of these tests were analysed to evaluate the platform's performance and identify any potential improvements or future work.
+    A comprehensive literature survey was conducted to study existing Stewart platform designs, control methods, and applications.
+This survey included references from journals, conference proceedings, and other academic sources, providing insights into the challenges and opportunities associated with miniaturizing the platform and implementing cost-effective control strategies using Arduino-based microcontrollers.
+The literature survey helped identify best practices, potential pitfalls, and innovative solutions that informed the design and implementation decisions throughout the project.

 ![image](https://user-images.githubusercontent.com/126688687/236432122-393e08eb-6b2c-44b9-a58f-72d2f6ed14c9.png)
 *Fig2.2.6 Hardware model*

 ### 2.3 Summary